Codecademy/docs/README.md

 ## How can I contribute?
 Before contributing, please read through the files in [/documentation](https://github.com/Codecademy/codepedia-content/tree/main/documentation).
 There you'll find a write-up of our standards for content and style, as well as templates for creating your entries.
-Next, put your name next to entries you want to create in [the assignment sheet](https://docs.google.com/spreadsheets/d/1e31MNRVTo5VijcuPFjqWymw8_A1BbShGEW_LuCqXZZA/edit#gid=0), create those entries, and submit a pull request!
+Next, check out which entries you're assigned in [the assignment sheet](https://docs.google.com/spreadsheets/d/1e31MNRVTo5VijcuPFjqWymw8_A1BbShGEW_LuCqXZZA/edit#gid=0), create those entries, and submit a pull request!

 And remember, if you ever have any questions at all, we'll be there to help in #codepedia-production.